mdrotthoff/git-rcs-keywords/README.md

 relevant substitution values are:

 ## To Do
-1. Check to see if there are issues if a rebase is performed after committing changes to the repository!!!!
-2. Look into filtering the files actually processed based on the file patterns specified in the attributes file
+1. Look into filtering the files actually processed based on the file patterns specified in the attributes file